EspressoSystems/espresso-sequencer/contracts/script/README.md

 # Deploy the Plonk Verifier Library

-## Without Defender (current method)
+## Via a Software Wallet

-The Plonk Verifier contract is not upgradeable and deploying we deploy with defender as part of our workflow so that we can also deploy it with a multisig wallet.
+The Plonk Verifier contract is not upgradeable.
 Each time modifications are made to the Plonk Verifier, contracts that depend on it such as the Light Client contract have to be upgraded and should use the new PlonkVerifier contract address as part of the deployment.

 Ensure that you update the salt, `PLONK_VERIFIER_SALT`, in the `.env.contracts` file before each deployment.